K-PaaS/application-platform-guide-eng/user_guide/development_application/eclipse_plugin.md

 1. Do [***“Check Environment Variable List”***](#환경-변수-목록-조회) process

-2. Click “Add” button at the right to add the environment variable.
+2. Click the “Add” button at the right to add the environment variable.
     ![](./images/openpaas-eclipse/image88.png)

 3. “Enter name and value of the variable.” dialog box appears.
-      This dialog box allows to add environment variables.
+      This dialog box allows adding environment variables.
-      Enter the name and value you want and click “OK” button.
+      Enter the name and value you want and click the “OK” button.
     ![](./images/openpaas-eclipse/image91.png)

-4. The environment variable is not reflected to the platform server yet. click “Finish” from the environment variable dialog box to complete the process.
+4. The environment variable is not reflected in the platform server yet.
+Click “Finish” from the environment variable dialog box to complete the process.
 Click “Cancel” to cancel the process.
     ![](./images/openpaas-eclipse/image93.png)

 ##### Modify Environment Variable

 1. Do [***“Check Environment Variable List”***](#환경-변수-목록-조회) process.

-2. To add the environment variable, modify the environment variable by clicking “Modify” button from the environment variable list.
+2. To add the environment variable, modify the environment variable by clicking the “Modify” button from the environment variable list.
      ![](./images/openpaas-eclipse/image94.png)

 3. “Enter name and value of the variable.” dialog box appears.
-This dialog box allows to modify environment variables.
+This dialog box allows for modifying environment variables.
-      Enter the name and value you want and click “OK” button.
+      Enter the name and value you want and click the “OK” button.
-      Click “Cancel” button to cancel inputting the variable name and value.
+      Click the “Cancel” button to cancel inputting the variable name and value.
      ![](./images/openpaas-eclipse/image91.png)

-4. The modified environment variable is not reflected to the platform server yet. click “Finish” from the environment variable dialog box to complete the process.
+4. The modified environment variable is not reflected in the platform server yet.
+Click “Finish” from the environment variable dialog box to complete the process.
 Click “Cancel” to cancel the process.
      ![](./images/openpaas-eclipse/image97.png)

 ##### Delete Environment Variable

 1. Do [***“Check Environment Variable List”***](#환경-변수-목록-조회) process

-2. To delete the environment variable, click the environment variable to delete from the list.
+2. To delete the environment variable, click the environment variable to delete it from the list.
-      Click “Delete” button located at the right.
+      Click the “Delete” button located on the right.

-3. The modified environment variable is not reflected to the platform server yet. click “Finish” from the environment variable dialog box to complete the process.
-Click “Cancel” to cancel the process..
+3. The modified environment variable is not reflected in the platform server yet.
+Click “Finish” from the environment variable dialog box to complete the process.
+Click “Cancel” to cancel the process.
      ![](./images/openpaas-eclipse/image96.png)

 ##### Restart Application

-Look for application behavior section from [***Manage Application Instance***](#54-애플리케이션-인스턴스-관리).
+Look for the application behavior section from [***Manage Application Instance***](#54-애플리케이션-인스턴스-관리).
       Click “Restart” button to restart.
 ![](./images/openpaas-eclipse/image98.png)

 ##### Stop Application

-Look for application behavior section from [***Manage Application Instance***](#54-애플리케이션-인스턴스-관리).
+Look for the application behavior section from [***Manage Application Instance***](#54-애플리케이션-인스턴스-관리).
       Click “Stop” to stop the process.
 ![](./images/openpaas-eclipse/image99.png)

 ##### Application Update and Restart

-Look for application behavior section from [***Manage Application Instance***](#54-애플리케이션-인스턴스-관리).
+Look for the application behavior section from [***Manage Application Instance***](#54-애플리케이션-인스턴스-관리).
-      Click “Update and restart” button to update and restart.
+      Click the “Update and restart” button to update and restart.
 ![](./images/openpaas-eclipse/image100.png)

 ##### Application Deployment

-Look for application behavior section from  [***Manage Application Instance***](#54-애플리케이션-인스턴스-관리).
+Look for the application behavior section from  [***Manage Application Instance***](#54-애플리케이션-인스턴스-관리).
-      Click “Deploy” button to deploy.
+      Click the “Deploy” button to deploy.
 ![](./images/openpaas-eclipse/image101.png)

 ### 5.5 Delete Application

-1. Double-click the open platform server to delete application and execute server editor.
+1. Double-click the open platform server to delete the application and execute the server editor.
     Look for the application to delete from the application list of the editor.
-Right click the selected application and click “Remove” button.
+Right-click the selected application and click the “Remove” button.
      ![](./images/openpaas-eclipse/image103.png)

-2. If it is binded with the Servicepack instance, click “Delete Servicepack” dialog box appears.
+2. If it is bonded with the Servicepack instance, click the “Delete Servicepack” dialog box that appears.
     If not, proceed to the next step.
-    This dialog box allows to delete the binded servicepack instance.
+    This dialog box allows deleting the bound servicepack instance.
-    If the application to delete is binded with the servicepack instance that is no longer used, check the service pack instance to delete.
+    If the application to delete is bonded with the servicepack instance that is no longer used, check the service pack instance to delete.
     If not, do not check the servicepack instance.
-    Click “Finish” button to complete.
+    Click the “Finish” button to complete.
-    If “Cancel” button is clicked, only application gets deleted and not servicepack instance.
+    If the “Cancel” button is clicked, the only application gets deleted and not the servicepack instance.
      ![](./images/openpaas-eclipse/image105.png)

-3. When the dialog box to verify the application deletion appears, select from “OK” or ”Cancel” button to delete or cancel the process.
+3. When the dialog box to verify the application deletion appears, select “OK” or ”Cancel” button to delete or cancel the process.
      ![](./images/openpaas-eclipse/image106.png)

 ### 5.6 Add Servicepack Instance

-1. Click “Application and Servicepack” tab from the server editor.
+1. Click the “Application and Servicepack” tab from the server editor.
-   Click “Add Servicepack” icon from the right side of Service Pack Section Title.
+   Click the “Add Servicepack” icon from the right side of the Service Pack Section Title.
      ![](./images/openpaas-eclipse/image109.png)

-2. “Servicepack Setting” dialogbox appears.
-This dialog allows to add servicepack instance and look up servicepack.
+2. “Servicepack Setting” dialog box appears.
+This dialog allows adding a servicepack instance and lookup a servicepack.
-    Select a servicepack to create instance from the available servicepack list.
+    Select a servicepack to create an instance from the available servicepack list.
-    Select and double-click the servicepack you want or click “Add&gt;&gt;” button below.
+    Select and double-click the servicepack you want or click the “Add&gt;&gt;” button below.
-    You can check the added service pack to be create at the right side.
+    You can check the added service pack to be created on the right side.
     Set the name and plan of the service instance to create.
-    Plan refers to a way to provide the same servicepack with different levels of support or resources.
+    The plan refers to a way to provide the same servicepack with different levels of support or resources.
     Multiple servicepack instances can be added by repeating this process.
-    Click “Finish” button to complete adding the servicepack instance process.
+    Click the “Finish” button to complete adding the servicepack instance process.
-    Click “Cancel” button to cancel adding the servicepack instance.
+    Click the “Cancel” button to cancel adding the servicepack instance.
      ![](./images/openpaas-eclipse/image110.png)
      ![](./images/openpaas-eclipse/image113.png)

 ### 5.7 Servicepack Instance Binding

-1. Click “Application and Servicepack” tab from the service editor.
+1. Click the “Application and Servicepack” tab from the service editor.
    Select a servicepack instance to bind from the servicepack list.
-Click “Manage Servicepack Binding…” menu by right clicking.
+Click the “Manage Servicepack Binding…” menu by right-clicking.
-   If there is no servicepack instance you want to add, do the same procedure with adding servicepack instance and add the servicepack you want.
+   If there is no servicepack instance you want to add, do the same procedure with adding a servicepack instance and adding the servicepack you want.
      ![](./images/openpaas-eclipse/image115.png)

 2. “Servicepack Binding Management” dialog box appears.
-    The application to bind or unbind with the servicepack can be selected in this dialogbox.
+    The application to bind or unbind with the servicepack can be selected in this dialog box.
-    Check the application to bind from the list and click “Finish” button to complete binding.
+    Check the application to bind from the list and click the “Finish” button to complete binding.
      ![](./images/openpaas-eclipse/image116.png)

 ### 5.8 Unbind Servicepack Instance

-1. Click “Application and Servicepack” tab from the service editor.
+1. Click the “Application and Servicepack” tab from the service editor.
     Select a servicepack instance to unbind from the servicepack list.
-Click “Manage Servicepack Binding…” menu by right clicking.
+Click the “Manage Servicepack Binding…” menu by right-clicking.
      ![](./images/openpaas-eclipse/image115.png)

-2. ““Servicepack Binding Management” dialog box appears.
-The application to bind or unbind with the servicepack can be selected in this dialogbox.
+2. “Servicepack Binding Management” dialog box appears.
+The application to bind or unbind with the servicepack can be selected in this dialog box.
-    Check the application to bind from the list and click “Finish” button to complete binding.
+    Check the application to bind from the list and click the “Finish” button to complete binding.
      ![](./images/openpaas-eclipse/image116.png)

 ### 5.9 Delete Servicepack Instance

-1. Click “Application and Servicepack” tab from the service editor.
+1. Click the “Application and Servicepack” tab from the service editor.
     Select a servicepack instance to delete from the servicepack list.
-Click “Delete” menu.
+Click the “Delete” menu.
      ![](./images/openpaas-eclipse/image114.png)

-2. “Delete Servicepack” dialog box appears대화창이 표시된다..
+2. “Delete Servicepack” dialog box appears.
-    Click “OK” button to complete deleting servicepack instance.
+    Click the “OK” button to complete deleting the servicepack instance.
     Click “Cancel” to cancel deleting the servicepack instance.
      ![](./images/openpaas-eclipse/image117.png)